nicolo-tellini/S.cerevisiae-Data-Collection/README.md

 The use of the Run Accession facilitates the filtering phase.

 This prevents the misselection of strains with overlapping, similar or multisymbolic names.

+By default, the gVCF were filterin as follow:

+- MQ >= 5

+- QUAL >= 20

+- DP >= 10

+Important: some of the S.cerevisiae isolates are low in coverage (lowcoverageisolates.txt).
+Genomics data are provided in a separeted gVCF (gVCF.LC.gz) were the DP filtering was removed.

 ## :wrench: HOWTO